-For most women the most effective method is to get oestrogen dominance under control and then to rebalance their hormones with bioidentical progesterone or a combination cream of progesterone and oestrogen if flushes are severe.
+For most women the most effective method is to get oestrogen dominance under control and then to rebalance their hormones with bioidentical progesterone or a combination cream of progesterone and natural oestrogen if flushes are severe.

-Herbal and homoeopathic supplements and vitamins can also help so include B complex and vitamin E and a specially designed menopause herbal supplement like Wellsprings menopause capsules which can be used alone or to enhance the effect of bioidentical creams.
+Herbal and homoeopathic supplements and vitamins can also help so include B complex and vitamin E and a specially designed menopause herbal supplement like Wellsprings Menopause Capsules which can be used alone or to enhance the effect of bioidentical creams.

-There are simple methods such as carrying a fan, always wearing loose clothing and going for natural rather than synthetic fibres will all help keep you cooler.
+There are simple methods such as carrying a fan, always wearing loose clothing and going for natural rather than synthetic fibres that will all help keep you cooler.

 If bedtime is a problem – and when isn’t it with hot flushes – then investigate if cooling gel pillow inserts, cool pads, or even putting your pillow case in the fridge in a plastic bag before bedtime has been helpful for many women.

 One of the major problems with hot flushes and night sweats is the way they can seriously disrupt your sleep, and that has a major impact on your health.